Insights · 8 min read

 These moments make up the building blocks of frustration.
 And if your livelihood depends on the web, you know it doesn't take much struggle during these critical moments for your users to disappear.
 The internet puts competitors a mere click, tap, or search away.
 That's why understanding, identifying, and eliminating the causes of user frustration online is critical for success.

 What are the most common causes of bad online experiences?
-If we can name the most notorious offenders of frustration, perhaps creating a "Most Wanted" list of bad UX, we can—maybe!—avoid these sneaky villains entirely.
+If we can name the most notorious offenders of frustration for both new and existing users, perhaps creating a “Most Wanted” list of bad UX, we can—maybe!—avoid these sneaky villains entirely.

-1. Clunky, dysfunctional, dated, or just bad site or app design
+1. Clunky, dysfunctional, dated, or just *bad ux* site or app design

 LingsCars.com—Maybe this works in some cases?

 All the stuff presented on your site or app has the potential to delight, help, confuse, or frustrate customers.
+A cluttered layout can overwhelm users, making it difficult for them to find what they're looking for.
 Below are listed a few of the most egregious ways to frustrate customers with design, UI/UX, or “stuff” you put on your site or app.

 • Eye-catching, whizbang look-at-me elements.
 See animated GIFs in the mid-90s.